chemerisuk/better-i18n-plugin/README.md

 ## Features

-* does not require initionalization calls on initial page load
+* no initionalization calls on initial page load
 * change current language using the `lang` attribute
-* ability to change language on a subset of DOM elements
+* ability to change language on a DOM subtree
-* supports localization of HTML strings
+* supports HTML markup in localized strings

 NOTE: currently the project can't localize empty DOM elements (like `<input>`, `<select>` etc.) or attribute values.